 The Hairy Biker’s tasty roast belly of pork recipe is cooked with sage and apple for extra flavour – a perfect Sunday lunch option.
 This recipe serves 4-5 people and will take around 3hrs to slow cook this cut of meat.
 It’s well worth the wait!
 The sweetness of the apple and tangy flavour from the onion really brings this belly of pork to life.
 Smother with gravy and serve this tender piece of meat with roast potatoes, heaps of veg and a Yorkshire pudding or two!
 It’s a Hairy Bikers classic your whole family will love.
+Leftovers can be stored in the fridge for up to 2 days but of course with most meat based recipes its best to eat this tender cut of meat on the day its made and cooked for the best flavour.

 - 1.5kg pork belly, deeply scored